shikirie/shikirie/README.md

 ### Hi, I'm Rizky 👋

 A Game Programmer and an iOS Developer Enthusiast, who's passionate and cheerful person, likes to learn new things.
 Skilled in swift programming and game programming and have interest in solving end-user problem.
-He also loves anything involve with gamification and game design.
+He also loves anything involve with UI/UX and game design.
 Enjoys working collaboratively and took responsibility very seriously.

 Currently, is a Game Programmer at Arsanesia. <!--And looking for the oportunity to work and grow as an iOS Developer.-->